top of page

 11.jpeg

-Nurses in England are getting stocks of K Rations and PX for their journey to Normandy, 1944, over the sea.
-The Type II edition is being reclaimed.
+Nurses in England are receiving Type II K Rations and other PX supplies for their journey to Normandy in 1944.

-It should be noted here that I can not pinpoint the exact date of the nomenclature change.
-There was an objection to the name 'United States Army' 5-in-1' Ration 'for the adoption of the 5-in-1 Ration in March of 1943 and that it should be in the conventional reverse military order: Ration Five-in-One.
+It should be noted here that I cannot pinpoint the exact date of the nomenclature change.
+There was an objection to the name "United States Army 5-in-1 Ration" for use on the 5-in-1 Ration in March of 1943 and that it should be in the conventional reverse military order: "Ration, 5-in-1".

-The term "United States Army Ration: Five-in-One" is included in official requirements released on May 1, 1943.
-The nomenclature "Ration, Ten-in-One" was used one month later (June 7, 1943) for the acceptance of the new 10-in-1 Ration.
+The term "United States Army Ration: Five-in-One" is included in official requirements released on 1 May 1943.
+The nomenclature "Ration, Ten-in-One" was used one month later (7 June 1943) for the new 10-in-1 Ration.

 12.jpeg